rschoening/mvrs-dspa/README.md

 * ElasticSearch docker (to check if online): http://localhost:9201/

 ## Troubleshooting
+* if bind address error occurs when starting job that starts the web UI, then check if the flink dashboard is still open in a browser window.
+The client keeps the port open.
 * When starting one of the Flink jobs: `Exception in thread "main" java.util.concurrent.ExecutionException: org.apache.kafka.common.errors.TimeoutException: Timed out waiting for a node assignment.`
   * Probable cause: Kafka not running.
   * Solution: start with `docker-compose up` in directory `docker`